For all your child contact answers, simply follow our guide below:

 - lay a complaint at the police, which is punishable with a fine or imprisonment for up to a year; or

-- apply to the High Court for committal of contempt of court.
+- apply to the Children’s Court or High Court for committal of contempt of court.

-- The aggrieved person must proof that the custodian parent/s acted wilfully and mala fide.
+- The aggrieved person must prove that the custodian parent/s acted wilfully and mala fide (in bad faith/intentionally misleading the other person).

-- Yes, it does not matter whether a parent has contact rights or not, s/he still has a responsibility to financially support the child.
+Yes, it does not matter whether a parent has contact rights or not, s/he still has a legal duty to financially support the child.